South Africa Botswana Photo Safari

 - Anything not listed specifically as included

-- The group size for this South Africa Botswana Photo Safari is limited from 4 to 6 students ensuring a high level of personal interaction, planning, and guidance with your photographic leader.
+- The group size for both the South Africa Botswana Photo Safari and the Cape Town Add-On Excursion is limited from 4 to 6 students ensuring a high level of personal interaction, planning, and guidance with your photographic leader.

 - Registrations are accepted on a first-come, first-serve basis.
-Your space in the workshop is not confirmed until a $4,000 non-refundable deposit has been received.
-You may enroll and pay your tuition online or by phone.
+Your space in the workshop is not confirmed until your deposit has been received: a $4,000 non-refundable deposit for the photo safari and/or a $500 non-refundable deposit for the Cape Town Add-On Excursion.
+You may enroll and pay your tuition online or by phone at (800) 211-4208.
 We accept check, Paypal, and most credit cards.

 - Full tuition must be paid a minimum of 90 days before the start of your workshop.
 Need special payment arrangements?
 No problem, just contact us.

 - These payments are non-refundable under any circumstances which is why we recommend that you get trip cancellation insurance.
-Our workshops take place on Federal and State lands which require substantial planning, insurance, investment, and permits.
+Our workshops take place on Federal, State, and muncipal lands which require substantial planning, insurance, investment, and permits.
 If you wish to protect your investment in the workshop and travel costs, you may wish to investigate travel insurance with a carrier such as Travelex.
 All of our other standard Terms and Conditions apply.

 - Registrations made 90 days or less prior to the start of the workshop must be paid in full and are subject to the same cancellation policies stated herein.